Benty Grange: Description

-Barrow

 Benty Grange also contains an Anglo-Saxon barrow which was designated a scheduled monument on 23 October 1970.
 The barrow has three elements: a central mound approximately .6 m high and 15 m in diameter, a surrounding fosse about .3 m deep and 1 m wide, and penannular outer banks around .2 m high and 3 m wide.
 Taken together, the entire barrow is approximately 23 by 22 m.
 It was excavated on 3 May 1848 by English antiquarian Thomas Bateman, who discovered the Benty Grange helmet and the Benty Grange hanging bowl among the remains of a richly furnished burial.
 Historic England notes in the list entry for the barrow, however, that other for than Bateman's excavation the barrow is "undisturbed and retains significant archaeological remains", and that further investigation would return new information.